 The consolidated financial statements include the accounts of National Beverage Corp. and all subsidiaries.
 All significant intercompany balances have been eliminated.
-Our fiscal year ends the Saturday closest to April 30th and, as a result, a 53rd week is added every five or six years.
-Fiscal 2007, 2006 and 2005 consist of 52 weeks.
+Our fiscal year ends the Saturday closest to April 30th and, as a result, an additional week is added every five or six years.
+Fiscal 2008 consists of 53 weeks while fiscal 2007 and 2006 consist of 52 weeks.